-Name of Board Member Dollar Range of Equity Securities in the Fund Aggregate Dollar Range of Equity Securities in All Funds Overseen by the Board Member in the Franklin Templeton Fund Complex

-Gregory E. Johnson None Over \$100,000

-Rupert H. Johnson, Jr. None Over \$100,000
+Name of Board Member Dollar Range of Equity Securities in Each Series of the Trust Aggregate Dollar Range of Equity Securities in All Funds Overseen by the Board Member in the Franklin Templeton Fund Complex Gregory E. Johnson Adjustable U.S. Government Fund \$1 - \$10,000 Over \$100,000 Rupert H. Johnson, Jr. None Over \$100,000

 Board committees The board maintains two standing committees: the Audit Committee and the Nominating Committee.
-The Audit Committee is generally responsible for recommending the selection of the Trust's independent registered public accounting firm (auditors), including evaluating their independence and meeting with such auditors to consider and review matters relating to the Fund's financial reports and internal controls.
-The Audit Committee is comprised of the following independent trustees of the Trust: Ann Torre Bates, Frank J. Crothers, David W. Niemiec and Constantine D. Tseretopoulos.
-The Nominating Committee is comprised of the following independent trustees of the Trust: Frank J. Crothers, Edith E. Holiday and Frank A. Olson.
+The Audit Committee is generally responsible for recommending the selection of the Trust's independent registered public accounting firm (auditors), including evaluating their independence and meeting with such auditors to consider and review matters relating to the Trust's financial reports and internal controls.
+The Audit Committee is comprised of the following independent trustees of the Trust: Edith E. Holiday, J. Michael Luttig, Frank A. Olson and John B. Wilson.
+The Nominating Committee is comprised of the following independent trustees of the Trust: Harris J. Ashton, Sam Ginn, Edith E. Holiday, J. Michael Luttig, Frank A. Olson, Larry D. Thompson and John B. Wilson.